jpoehnelt/semantic-release-replace-plugin/docs/interfaces/_index_.replacement.md

 The context object is used to render the template.
 Additional values can be found at: https://semantic-release.gitbook.io/semantic-release/developer-guide/js-api#result

-For advacned replacement, pass in a function to replace non-standard variables
+For advanced replacement (NOTE: only for use with `release.config.js` file version), pass in a function to replace non-standard variables
 ```
 {
    from: `__VERSION__ = 11`, // eslint-disable-line
    to: (matched) => `__VERSION: ${parseInt(matched.split('=')[1].trim()) + 1}`, // eslint-disable-line
  },
 ```

+The `args` for a callback function can take a variety of shapes.
+In its simplest form, e.g. if `from` is a string, it's the filename in which the replacement is done.
+If `from` is a regular expression the `args` of the callback include captures, the offset of the matched string, the matched string, etc. See the `String.replace` documentation for details

+Multiple replacements may be specified as an array.
+These can be either strings or callback functions.
+Note that the amount of replacements needs to match the amount of `from` matchers.